CReynoldson/whats-the-weather/README.md

 7 May 2021

 ### Location of deployed application
-You can access What's The Weather [here](http://quiet-anchorage-65722.herokuapp.com) if you want to see a very boring index page, [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver) for light-hearted lack-of-api-token shaming, and finally [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver&app-token=PatrickIsPurrfect) to send a functional and authenticated request.
+You can access What's The Weather [here](http://quiet-anchorage-65722.herokuapp.com) if you want to see a very boring index page, [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver) for light-hearted lack-of-api-token shaming, and finally [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver&app-token=PatrickIsPurrfect) to send an authenticated request.

 Or, access it from the comfort of your own local installation by following the instructions below.